10% discounts are everywhere. They are so pervasive most shoppers ignore them or yawn when they see them. Here is a discount offer on seabags.com:

 2: There is an undeniable relationship between how much time a user spends on your site, the number of pages a user sees, and overall conversion rates.
 If you can get a user to spend 20% more time on your site, their conversion probability will go up.
 This is a fact.

 So our big insight was: seabags.com has a lot of cool stuff and most new visitors will never stumble on those pages.
-If we could somehow get those users to stay a little longer and leisurely stroll the site (like a walk on the beach), they would notice someone they simply “have to have.”
+If we could somehow get those users to stay a little longer and leisurely stroll the site (like a walk on the beach), they would notice something they simply “have to have.”

 Do you think this strategy can be applied to your site?
 This strategy works best for sites where there is an element of discovery.
 Where the user doesn’t know exactly what they’re looking for but will know it when they see it.